omererbilgin/omererbilgin/README.md

 - 👋 Hi, I’m @omererbilgin
 - 👀 I’m not interested in introducing myself a second time on my profile
-- 🌱 I’m currently learning human behavior when it's out of ideas
+- 🌱 I’m currently learning what github does when they're out of ideas
-- 💞️ I’m looking to collaborate on the people who put this nonsense on my main page
+- 💞️ I’m looking to collaborate with anyone who likes pizaa
 - 📫 How to reach me yeah e-mail

 omererbilgin/omererbilgin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.